TravelAge West

 The American TRIP Act (S. 4031)

-Its Purpose: Introduced by Arizona Republican Senator Martha McSally, the American Tax Rebate and Incentive Program Act (American TRIP Act) would create a temporary, nonrefundable travel tax credit to be used for travel, hospitality, transportation and entertainment purposes.
+Its Purpose: Introduced by Arizona Republican Senator Martha McSally, the American Tax Rebate and Incentive Program Act (American TRIP Act) would encourage Americans to travel safely by creating a temporary, nonrefundable travel tax credit to be used for travel, hospitality, transportation and entertainment purposes.

 What Is It?